ianmichels/marketo-measure-learn.en/help/definitions/touchpoints/online-offline-touchpoints.md

 ---
 title: Online and Offline Touchpoints
-description: This video explains the difference between Online Touchpoints and Offline Touchpoints and how they are created.
+description: Learn about the difference between Online Touchpoints and Offline Touchpoints and how they are created.
 doc-type: Feature Video
 last-substantial-update: 2023-01-06
 kt: 11325